uboslinux/ubos-docs/source/users/backup.rst

    > sudo ubos-admin backup --out ~/backup-$(date +%Y%m%d%H%M).ubos-backup

-will create a backup file with the current date in the user's home directory.
+will create a backup file containing all installed apps at all sites on the local host.
+The filename will contain the current date.

 To create a local backup of all the data of only the apps installed at a particular site with a given :term:`siteid` and save that data to file ``<backupfile>``, execute::